Maldives national football team: 2010s

-Maldives were drawn in the group B alongside Afghanistan, Bhutan and Sri Lanka.
+At the 2013 SAFF Championship, Maldives were drawn in the group B alongside Afghanistan, Bhutan and Sri Lanka.
 They started the group stage by renewing their record of scoring the most goals by a team in a single game; winning 10–0 against Sri Lanka.
 In this match, skipper Ali Ashfaq scored a double hat-trick and broke the record of India's IM Vijayan who holds the record of all-time top scorer of the tournament with 12 goals.
 He also made a new record of scoring the highest number of goals by a single player in a match in the tournament.
 Remaining goals of this match came from Assadhulla Abdulla, Hassan Adhuham, Ali Fasir and Ali Umar.
 In their second match, Ali Ashfaq scored four goals and Ali Fasir scored a brace while Mohammad Umair and Ali Umar scored one goal each in the 8–2 win against Bhutan.
 Maldives' third match of the group stage against Afghanistan ended goalless.

-However, Maldives faced India for a record fourth time in a semi final match of this competition, and never won a semi final match against them as Maldives lost 1–0 in this semi final match at the Dasarath Rangasala Stadium, Kathmandu, Nepal.
+However, Maldives faced India for a record fourth time in a semi-final match of this competition, and never won a semi-final match against them as Maldives lost 1–0 in this semi-final match at the Dasarath Rangasala Stadium, Kathmandu, Nepal.
 Ali Ashfaq won the Golden Boot Award, scoring 10 goals in the competition.
 He now holds the record of competition's all-time top scorer with 18 goals, and the player to score the highest number of goals in one SAFF Championship; 10.
 India's IM Vijayan was the previous player to hold this record, scoring 6 goals in the 1997 edition.

-2018 SAFF Suzuki Cup winners

 2018 SAFF Championship final starting lineup on 15 September 2018 at Bangabandhu National Stadium, Dhaka, Bangladesh.

-Maldives was drawn in a group with Sri Lanka and India, where they drew with Sri Lanka at 0–0 and lost to India 2–0.
+At the 2018 SAFF Championship, Maldives was drawn in a group with Sri Lanka and India, where they drew with Sri Lanka at 0–0 and lost to India 2–0.
 Due to Maldives and Sri Lanka having accumulated the same points, a coin toss was held to decide which team will advance to the semi-finals against Nepal.
 Luck was in favor of Maldives as they won the coin toss and the match against Nepal 3–0.

 This meant that Maldives would once against compete with India in the finals.
 During the first half of the match Maldives player Ibrahim Mahudhee scored the opening goal and in the second half Hamza Mohamed makes an excellent threaded through pass that allowed Ali Fasir to score the second goal for Maldives.
 India's Sumeet Passi scored a consolation goal for India in extra time.

 The match ended with Maldives as the victors of the 2018 SAFF Suzuki championship making them the second team in the competition to have ever won the Cup more than once.
 Maldives goal keeper Mohamed Faisal won the MVP award of the competition for his work between the sticks.